cwpobs/VirtualConsole/VirtualConsole/ASSEMBLY.md

 ## Types and variables

-The only type is `int`, unsigned 8-bit (like the CPU registers).
+The main type is `int`, unsigned 8-bit (like the CPU registers).
 Overflow silently wraps around, as it does everywhere in this assembler.
+There's also `long`, a 16-bit scalar with a deliberately narrow set of supported operations - see "The `long` type" below.

 Variables are **global only** - there's no such thing as a real local variable with a stack frame (the CPU has no "SP+offset" addressing).